-Subject to paragraphs 42 and 43 below, a return on a share, other than a return falling within paragraph 37 below, (whether in respect of dividends, excluding any related tax credits, redemption, or otherwise), should be recognised when the Investment Company's right to the return is established (e.g. for dividends, normally the ex-dividend date).
+Subject to paragraph 42 and paragraph 43 below, a return on a share, other than a return falling within paragraph 37 below, (whether in respect of dividends, excluding any related tax credits, redemption, or otherwise), should be recognised when the Investment Company's right to the return is established (e.g. for dividends, normally the ex-dividend date).
 If circumstances dictate, the return, including dividends, should be regarded and recognised as a capital receipt.